 Self-employed worker in a non-agreement country

-If you go abroad to work as a self-employed person in a non-agreement country (for example, in Russia or the countries in Asia), you can continue to be insured under the Self-employed Persons’ Pensions Act (YEL) in Finland if
+If you go abroad to work as a self-employed person in a non-agreement country (for example, in Russia), you can continue to be insured under the Self-employed Persons’ Pensions Act (YEL) in Finland if

 - you will work abroad for less than one year, and